TD22057/MySensors-Mother/README.md

 The boards file contains the individual board designs (done in Eagle) as well as panelized versions.
-A single 10cm x 10cm panel contains 2 main boards, 1 each of the AC relay, DC relay, protected input, parking board, and I2C board; 2 valvel boards; and 3 sensor boards.
+A single 10cm x 10cm panel contains 2 main boards, 1 each of the AC relay, DC relay, protected input, parking board, and I2C board; 2 valve boards; and 3 sensor boards.

 # Project Case